Decentralized-ID/decentralized-id.github.io/index.md

 You will notice I changed the name of the repository, as it no longer resembles anything like an awesome-list and won't move that direction any time soon.
 I also figured out how to run this page as a directory off of my personal page...
 I plan to keep it current with [Decentralized-ID.com](https://github.com/decentralized-id/decentralized-id.github.io) but that's more of a placeholder for a time where there are others who would like to take a more active role to ensure this resource accurately reflects the ecosystem it is made for.

-For now, [**infominer.id/DecentralizedID**](https://infominer.id/DecentralizedID) will be the most up to date - and I will make every effort to optimize it for that experience, including mobile; rather than for navigation through the repository.
+For now, [**infominer.id/DecentralizedID**](https://infominer.id/DecentralizedID) will be the most up to date - and I will make every effort to optimize for that experience, including mobile; rather than for navigation through github.

-..test.

 ## Contents